-and understanding).'41 According to the Family Proceedings Rules, the child should be at the centre of all proceedings42 and should feel that their needs, wishes and feelings have been considered in the court process.43 At the First Hearing Dispute Resolution i.
+and understanding).'41 According to the Family Proceedings Rules, the child should be at the centre of all proceedings42 and should feel that their needs, wishes and feelings have been considered in the court process.43 At the First Hearing Dispute Resolution Appointment (FHDRA) the court must ask:

+i.
 Is the child aware of the proceedings?